Over 60 Years of Artists Serving Artists

-The Art Association of Newfoundland and Labrador (AANL) celebrates its sixtieth anniversary on May 11, 2020, and has the distinction of having been established longer than any other art association in the province’s history.
+The Art Association of Newfoundland and Labrador (AANL) celebrated its sixtieth anniversary on May 11, 2020, and has the distinction of having been established longer than any other art association in the province’s history.
 It was founded and incorporated on May 11, 1960, and at the time was known as The Art Gallery Association of Newfoundland (AGAN).
 On May 2, 1967, it became The Art Association of Newfoundland and Labrador to reflect the Association’s desire to become an organization interested in artists throughout the province.
 While the Association retained its initial goals and members, it became more active in providing artist members with opportunities to develop their artistic talents through workshops, demonstrations and critiques, to exhibit and sell their work, and to affiliate with other art associations and groups throughout the province and the country having similar objectives.
 The Association continued to maintain its role as an advocate for the arts by encouraging the fostering of art in schools and other institutions of learning throughout the province.
 Throughout its history, the Association has been operated and funded by artist members and received minimal financial assistance from external sources.
 The AANL has had many challenges during its distinguished history, but it has persevered throughout the decades since its inception.

 (From The History of the Art Association of Newfoundland and Labrador (AANL), Yesterday, Today, and Tomorrow, By Linda M. Doody and Larry Mahoney, 2010, Revised 2018)